 Add whole peeled onion, salt, cracked black pepper, water and leaves.
 Bring to the boil then cover and place into the oven for 4 hours.

-After 4 hours, remove from oven and place onto stove burner in order to cook off remaining liquid.
-Use a wooden spoon to pound or mash up the meat, the meat should fall apart quite easily. and will appear shredded.
+After 4 hours, remove from oven and place onto stove burner in order to steam off remaining liquid.
+Use a wooden spoon to pound or mash up the meat, the meat should fall apart quite easily and will appear shredded.
 You may brown the meat further if desired.

 Cooking Methods: Sadza